Whatsapp Icon

 • How will treatment affect my daily life? - Knowing the impact on your day-to-day activities can help you plan and make necessary adjustments.

-• What is the goal of my treatment? - Is it to cure the lymphoma, control its growth, or to relieve symptoms?
+• What is the goal of my treatment? - Is it to cure the lymphoma, control its growth, or relieve symptoms?
 Knowing the goal can help align your expectations.

 • Are there any clinical trials available for me? - Clinical trials can offer access to new and potentially more effective treatments.